-There will be times when reports of ASB will need to involve other Local Authority areas or social housing providers because either the complainant or the alleged perpetrator are tenants of that organisation.
-When these types of reports are made to Bury Council, the ASB Investigating Officer will discuss with the relevant organisation who will take a lead role in coordinating specific actions and this information will be shared with everyone involved in the ASB report.
+There will be times when reports of ASB will need to involve other Local Authority areas or social housing providers because either the complainant or the alleged perpetrator are tenants/residents of that organisation/locality.
+When these types of reports are made to Bury Council, the ASB Investigating Officer will discuss with the relevant organisation, who will then take the lead role in coordinating specific actions.
+This information will be shared with everyone involved in the ASB report.